Beware of your Super Performers

 3. We are looking for candidates who are bubbling, energetic and invigorating to join a sales team of a global winner who can swim in an ocean of opportunities.

 Every manager will unquestionably agree that having a gang of such super performers in their teams would be a great thing.
-However, while having some performers may seem great, you may be surprised to know that they can gradually become your worst nightmare.
+However, you may be surprised to know that they can, either quickly or gradually, become your worst nightmare.
 Over time, and often unknown to you, they can do more harm than good and can slowly curdle or ruin an entire team consisting of normal to good performers.
 What I am saying may sound ridiculous or stupid, but wait till you hear me out.
 Some of the top hidden reasons why a super performer can turn a team into a snake pit rather than work as a collaborating team are as below.

-1. While being super efficient is not a crime, a hyper performer can often make other team members (who work quietly without fanfare) look bad and inefficient, either intentionally or unintentionally.
+1. While being super-efficient is not a crime, a hyper performer can often make other team members (who work quietly without fanfare) look bad and inefficient, either intentionally or unintentionally.
 To understand this, just go back to your school and college days.
 Remember in school where a couple of smart kids would quickly shout answers before the other kids could even understand the teacherís question.
-They were the class ĎKnow it alls.í And slowly those speed kids would become the teacher's pets, and the rest of the students would constantly be compared with them leading to an icy jealousy.
-Similarly, a super performer in a team can corrode the manager's opinion of others as they will invariably be compared against the team's hero.
+They were the class ĎKnow it all.í And slowly those speed kids would become the teacherís pets, and the rest of the students would constantly be compared with them leading to an icy jealousy.
+Similarly, a super performer in a team can corrode the managerís opinion of others as they will invariably be compared against the teamís hero.
 But people hate being compared with others as it will make them look inferior and dull.
-This in turn kills teamwork, collaboration and can lead to various internal politics.
+This, in turn, kills teamwork, collaboration and can lead to various internal politics.

 5. Like a child that gets bored of every toy within hours or days and expects its parents to buy a new toy, super performers by nature are restless individuals constantly seeking new activities that will excite them.
 But a manager or an organization cannot find or invent exciting work perpetually to keep their super performers happy.
 And because of the halo surrounding them and the holy throne they sit, they will be unwilling to do ordinary, mundane and routine work that is essential in any department.
 Hence, super performers will refuse, avoid or quietly offload such activities to their coworkers as they start believing such menial activities are to be done only by the lesser mortals of their team.
 This can lead to various workload conflicts.